Clariane welcomes employees of all backgrounds

 Pluralism is valuable and drives us, each and every day, to promote an ever more inclusive organisation.
 Going beyond the requirements of the law, Clariane is committed to facilitating the professional integration of those who require special attention, and to fostering an in-house culture of openness to difference as part of a caring and respectful approach.

+The Group takes account of the diversity of origins given the multiple nationalities represented in all the countries where Clariane operates.
+In Germany, the number of employees with foreign nationality doubled in 2022.
 Numerous initiatives have been carried out to take account of the diversity of origins, such as the production of a guide to “living well together” drawn up in France from 2020, the organisation participatory workshops with site directors and human resources managers, and the implementation of a diversity action plan in Belgium which led to the awarding of the “diversity label” for the Brussels region.
 The action plan implemented since 2020 has included the revision of recruitment procedures, unconscious bias training, and coaching.

 Sophie Boissard co-chairs the Collectif d’Entreprises pour une économie plus inclusive (group of companies working in favour of a more inclusive economy), which means that Clariane is committed to a number of solidarity and inclusion initiatives in priority urban areas and via a responsible purchasing policy.

 Our companies have social responsibility as employers and contractors.
-We learn a lot from each other; our movement is a laboratory for energy and collective emulation
+We learn a lot from each other; our movement is a laboratory for energy and collective emulation.

 Professional gender equality index